rafael-rivero/rafael-rivero/README.md

 - Visual storytelling, better user experiences everywhere.
 - Striving for actual humility, the truth about myself, which in practice means give to receive.
 - Innovative game mechanics.
-- There's a never-before-seen retro-homage indie title in there somewhere in my future.
-Skill issue, yeah yeah, but it won't be long.
+- There's a never-before-seen retro-homage indie game title in there somewhere in my future as a developer.
+Skill issue, yeah yeah, for now, but it won't be long.

 ---

-### 🛠️ Tech I Use (or Tinker With)
+### 🛠️ Tech Stack

 `C` · `C++` · `SDL` · `Godot` · `GDScript` · `C#` · `Git` · `Python` · `Lua` · `Elixir`
 Creative Tools: `Blender` · `Photoshop` · `Illustrator` · `Procreate (iOS)`